Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 Currently CSM has **host** as the top of [hierarchy of bucket](https://docs.ceph.com/en/latest/rados/operations/crush-map/) of Ceph.
 To implement MPFD domains for storage nodes, the new bucket **rack** is introduced on top of the hierarchy.
 As shown in the above diagram, storage nodes get added to a **rack** bucket based on their physical location in the rack.
 Refer to [placement discovery](Setup.md#stage-2---placement-discovery) for details on how physical placement of storage nodes is discovered.
 More than one storage node can be added to the same bucket.

 Rack Resiliency preconfigures rack buckets as well as adds the storage nodes to them.
-Refer to [Ceph zoning](Setup.md#stage-4---ceph-zoning) for details on how the nodes discovered during placment discovery are grouped in rack buckets.
+Refer to [Ceph zoning](Setup.md#stage-4---ceph-zoning) for details on how the nodes discovered during placement discovery are grouped in rack buckets.

 ## 2 Ceph service zoning